6 Basic Rizin Usage

 6.0.3 Visual mode and panels

-Rizin also offers visual mode via V, visual panels via v.
+Rizin also offers visual mode via V

-Once you enter visual mode/panel, you can use q to exit visual mode and return to the prompt, and ? to toggle the help message explaining how to navigate within visual mode.
+to toggle the help message explaining how to navigate within visual mode.

 6.0.3.1 Visual mode V

-In visual mode (activated with the V command), the HJKL keys serve for navigation, corresponding to left, down, up, and right, respectively.
-These keys are effective in cursor mode, toggled by the c key.
-To select a byte range in cursor mode, hold down the SHIFT key and use the navigation keys HJKL to mark your selection.
+command), the HJKL keys serve for navigation, corresponding to left, down, up, and right, respectively.
+These keys are effective in cursor mode, toggled by the c

-While in visual mode, you can overwrite bytes by pressing i.
-Press TAB to switch between the hex (middle) and string (right) columns.
-Exiting the hex panel and returning to visual mode can be done by pressing q.
-Additionally, you can scroll through different representations in visual mode by pressing p or P. Another notable feature in visual mode is the curses-like panels interface, accessible with the V! command.
+to switch between the hex (middle) and string (right) columns.
+Exiting the hex panel and returning to visual mode can be done by pressing q

-To enter visual management mode, press v while already in visual mode or use the command line with Vv.
+.
 This extension of visual mode enables analysis, seeking, viewing cross-references, and more within the same panel.

 6.0.3.2 Visual panel v